Named after King Arthur's legendary sword, Excalibur is a hotel at the south end of the Strip that mixes medieval style with modern conveniences.

 Good to know

 Don't expect the rooms at Excalibur to have medieval décor.
-The furnishings are traditional -- no garderobes here (and thank god because if you know what a garderobe is you don't want one).
-The standard tower rooms are older and cheaper than the contemporary tower rooms, which were remodeled in 2009 and a little more modern.
-Also, if you smoke in a non-smoking room, there will be a $300 fine at checkout.
-Save yourself the trouble and light up in designated smoking areas like the casino.
+The furnishings are traditional - no garderobes here (and thank god because if you know what a garderobe is you don't want one).
+Also, if you smoke in a non-smoking room, there will be a pretty big fine at checkout.
+Save yourself the trouble and light up in designated smoking areas throughout the casino.

 There is valet and self-parking.
-Guests will be charged $10 per day for self-parking and $16 per day for valet parking.
 Hourly self-parking and valet rates vary, click here for details.

 Craving a little pampering but don't want to shell out loads of extra money?
 The Spa at Excalibur will treat you like a queen (or king) for a day for much less than what you'd pay at other spas on the Strip.